taranjeet/taranjeet.github.io/_posts/2017-12-31-elasticsearch-autocomplete.md

 author: taranjeet
 ---

-If you are interested in more such blogs about Elasticsearch, join Elasticsearch Whatsapp Group by following this [link](https://chat.whatsapp.com/BBN3bFkXMjN27AIQ918npK)

 ## **What is Autocomplete ?**

 Let’s take a very common example.
 Whenever you go to google and start typing, a drop-down appears which lists the suggestions.
 Those suggestions are related to the query and help user in completing his query.